coq/opam-coq-shell/README.md

       opam coq install <package>
         installs the given package

       opam coq update
         update the list of available packages

       opam coq upgrade <package>
-        if <package> is omitted, then it upgrades coq the the last bugfix release if <package> if given, it updates such package to the last stable release
+        if <package> is omitted, then coq is upgraded to the last bugfix release if <package> if given, then such package is upgraded to the last release
     ```

 # credits